arnstein99/ringbuf/README.md

 There is a `Makefile` for the demonstration program, I tested it on a Debian Linux host.
 ## Public Members
 ### Constructor
 `Ringbuf (size_t capacity)` This is the only provided constructor.
-The argument is the number of elements in thering.
+The argument is the number of elements in the ring.
 ### Destructor
 `virtual ~Ringbuf ()` Virtual, due to existence of virtual protected member functions `increment_size()` and `decrement_size()`.
 These are described in the subsequent section **Thread Safety**.
 ### Insert Function, With Return Value